Yousef301/Interprocess-communication-techniques-under-Linux/README.md

       • The children processes should each encode the column message that is passed to it before placing the encoded message in the shared memory.
 Each encoding child process acts as follows:
             – For the first column, for each word in the string, we add 1 to the first character modulo 26, 2 to the second character modulo 26, etc. The child process re- sponsible for encoding that string will place it in the first location in the shared memory.
             – For the second column, for each word in the string, we add 2 to the first character modulo 26, 4 to the second character modulo 26, etc. The child process responsible for encoding that string will place it in the second location in the shared memory.
             – Same logic applies to the consecutive columns and words of each column.
-        – Special characters must be encoded as follows:
+            – Special characters must be encoded.
-           ! !
-1 ? !
-2 , !
-3

-           ; !
-4 : !
-5 % !
-6

             – Numbers are encoded as 1,000,000 - number.
             – Each encoded column must have a prefix or suffix added to it so that the receiver process is able to identify the column number correctly.

+      • Helper processes will continuously swap the messages that are present in the shared memory to make it hard for spy processes to get all the columns of the file.
+For example, a particular helper process might at some point swap between the encoded messages in locations 3 & 10 of the shared memory.

+      • Spy processes will continuously access the shared memory locations randomly to get the encoded messages before sending them to the master spy process.

+      • The master spy process tries to order the columns in the right order after getting them from the spy processes.
+It will drop columns it already received.
+When the master spy is confident it got all the columns, it tries to decode the messages in a file called spy.txt before informing the parent process.

+      • The receiver process will continuously access the shared memory locations randomly to get the encoded messages.
+Similar to the master spy process, it will order the columns it gets in the right order and drops the columns it already received.
+When it is confident it got all the columns, it tries to decode the messages in a file called receiver.txt before informing the parent process.

+      • The parent process decides if the receiver process was able to get the correct file from the sender before the master spy process.
+If true, then the operation is labeled a successful operation.
+Otherwise, it is labeled as a failed operation.

+      • The simulation ends if any of the following is true:
+            – The number of failed decoding operations by the receiver exceeds a user-defined threshold.
+            – The number of successful decoding operations by the receiver exceeds a user- defined threshold.

+What you should do